-At Judy A. Oxford, Attorney at Law, I apply more than 15 years of family law experience to gain a comprehensive understanding of your assets, intentions and concerns.
+At Judy A. Oxford, Attorney at Law, I apply many years of family law experience to gain a comprehensive understanding of your assets, intentions and concerns.
 I can help you draft a straightforward prenup or postnup, but in the end the decision is up to you and your spouse.
 I will fully inform you of the benefits and the consequences of marital agreements.
 You will know exactly what you are getting into, and you will be prepared to make an informed decision about the best option for your family.

 Contact me today to schedule a consultation and discover the options you have for legal protections in your marriage contract.

 Protect Your Assets, Define Responsibility, Preserve Your Children's Inheritance

 There are certain situations in which I strongly advise my clients to consider a prenup or postnup.
 I like to hope that every marriage bond will last, but even if they do, there are certain financial and business decisions in marriage that spouses may not be able to agree on.
 Marriage problems can be another reason to define parameters with the use of a postnuptial agreement.
 Both vehicles can dictate how finances, business and assets will be handled during marriage and in divorce.